 What is Forensic Psychology?

-To become a forensic psychologist in Illinois, individuals typically need to earn a graduate degree in psychology with a focus on forensic psychology.
-They may also need to obtain a license to practice as a psychologist in the state of Illinois.
-Additionally, many forensic psychologists choose to become board-certified through the American Board of Forensic Psychology to demonstrate their expertise in the field.
+To become a forensic psychologist in Illinois, you’ll need a graduate degree in psychology, ideally with a focus on forensic psychology.
+Additionally, obtaining a state license to practice as a psychologist is required.
+Many forensic psychologists also pursue board certification from the American Board of Forensic Psychology to showcase their expertise in the field.
+Learn the steps to pursue a rewarding career in forensic psychology in Illinois and join a growing field that plays a key role in legal and criminal justice systems.

 Featured Online Programs